Next Generation Sequencing

 - Metagenomics enables microbiologists to evaluate bacterial, archaea and eukaryotic diversity and detect the abundance of microbes in various environments

-The Sequel II System provides higher throughput, more scalability and lower sequencing costs than the Sequel I System.
+The Sequel IIe System provides higher throughput, more scalability and lower sequencing costs than the Sequel I System.
 This allows users to tailor their experimental design and budget, whilst obtaining the benefits of SMRT technology.
 With the higher throughput we can now offer applications that use HiFi reads.
 This means you no longer have to choose between accuracy and read length – now you can use highly accurate long reads to accelerate your science.

 - Create high-quality whole genome de novo Sequencing and Assembly of Microbial, Human, Plant and Animal Genomes